mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 The set of available properties is a function of the underlying network-layer protocols used to expose the properties to the endpoint.
-However, the following core properties are generally useful for applications and transport layer protocols to choose among paths for specific Objects:
+However, the following core properties are generally useful for applications and transport layer protocols to choose among paths for specific Messages:

-- Maximum Transmission Unit (MTU): the maximum size of an Object's payload (subtracting transport, network, and link layer overhead) which will likely fit into a single frame.
+- Maximum Transmission Unit (MTU): the maximum size of an Message's payload (subtracting transport, network, and link layer overhead) which will likely fit into a single frame.
 Derived from signals sent by path elements, where available, and/or path MTU discovery processes run by the transport layer.